ajaystar8/UNet-PyTorch/README.md

 ├── train.py
 └── predict.py
 ```
 Ensure that your directory structure abides by the structure mentioned above.
+Especially, make sure your data folder is structured in the format mentioned above.
 For your reference, an empty `data` directory following this structure is placed in this project.

 ### Prerequisites <a name = "prereq"></a>